 In 1999 Nelson Mandela said, “The diamond industry is vital to the Southern African economy.
 Rather than boycotts being instituted, it is preferable that through our own initiative the industry takes a progressive stance on human rights issues.”

-In 2006, Festus Mogae, President of the Republic of Botswana said, “Mr. Speaker, the outstanding economic achievements I have just outlined would not have been possible without the revenue from diamonds.
-There can be no doubt, that diamonds have played a major part in the transformation of our country’s fortunes and the lives of our citizens.”
+In 2006, Festus Mogae, President of the Republic of Botswana said, “Mr. Speaker, the outstanding economic achievements I have just outlines would not have been possible without the revenue from diamonds.
+There can be no doubt, that diamonds have shown a major part in the transformation of our country’s fortunes and the lives of our citizens.”

 “For our people, every diamond purchase represents food on the table; better living conditions; better healthcare; potable and safe drinking water; more roads to connect our remote communities; and much more.”

-The mining sector, of which diamonds are a large part, accounts for 75% of Botswana’s export earnings, about 50% of Government revenue and 37.5% of Gross Domestic Product.
-Revenue from diamonds has enabled Government to fund virtually 100% of basic education, provide virtually free health care, build the infrastructure that has supported our economic activity, and to fund 80% of the anti-retroviral drugs that have given hope to our fellow citizens living with HIV/AIDS
+The mining sector, of which diamonds are a large part, accounts for 75% of Botswana’s export earnings.
+About 50% of Government revenue and 37.5% of the Gross Domestic Product.
+Revenue from diamonds allows the government to fund virtually 100% of basic education.
+Provide virtually free health care, build the infrastructure that has supported our economic activity.
+And also to fund 80% of the anti-retroviral drugs that have given hope to our fellow citizens living with HIV/AIDS

-IT IS ESTIMATED THAT ONE MILLION PEOPLE WORK IN THE INFORMAL (ARTISANAL) ALLUVIAL DIAMOND DIGGING SECTOR.
+IT IS ESTIMATES THAT ONE MILLION PEOPLE WORK IN THE INFORMAL (ARTISANAL) ALLUVIAL DIAMOND DIGGING SECTOR.

-Informal or artisanal digging is small-scale mining on a subsistence basis undertaken by individuals, families and groups using the most basic equipment to extract diamonds.
-Alluvial mining extracts diamonds from deposits of sand, gravel and clay, which have been naturally transported by water erosion and deposited along either the banks of a river, the shoreline or on the bed of the ocean.
+Informal or artisanal digging is small-scale mining on a subsistence basis undertaken by individuals, families, and groups using the most basic equipment to extract diamonds.
+Alluvial mining extracts diamonds from deposits of sand, gravel, and clay, which have naturally transported by the water erosion and deposit along either the banks of a river, the shoreline or on the bed of the ocean.

-The diamond industry is committed to help find solutions that create fair-wages, build infrastructure and help redevelop countries that are home to small-scale informal alluvial diamond digging to use diamonds to bring real change to people’s lives.
-The Diamond Development Initiative (DDI), founded through partnership between governments, NGOs and the diamond industry, sees organizations working together to pool their resources, experience and knowledge to improve the conditions concerning the production of rough diamonds in the alluvial mining sector and in some of the poorest countries in Africa.
+The diamond industry was committed to help and find the solutions that create fair-wages.
+Likewise, build infrastructure and help redevelop countries that are home to small-scale.
+The Diamond Development Initiative (DDI), founded through a partnership between governments, NGOs and the diamond industry, sees organizations.
+The organizations working together to pool their resources, experience, and knowledge to improve the conditions.
+At where concerning the production of rough diamonds in the alluvial mining sector and in some of the poorest countries in Africa.
 Read more about the DDI in

 SOME DIAMOND PRODUCING COUNTRIES ARE NOT KIMBERLEY PROCESS COMPLIANT.

 As of November 2007, there were 74 members of the Kimberley Process.
-The Kimberley Process has the ability to sanction countries that fail to meet the standards required, and governments themselves may request the suspension of the Kimberley provisions in their countries to help ensure social stability.
-Currently, there is one diamond producing country — Ivory Coast — that is under a UN Security Council Resolution to prohibit the extraction and trade of diamonds.
+The Kimberley Process has the ability to sanction countries that fail to meet the standards required.
+And governments themselves may request the suspension of the Kimberley provisions in their countries to ensure social stability.
+Currently, there is one diamond producing country — Ivory Coast — that is under a UN Security Council Resolution.
+And this prohibits the extraction and trade of diamonds.

-At the 2007 Kimberley Process Plenary, held in Brussels, Belgium, the KP launched an initiative addressing the issue of rough diamonds from the Ivory Coast.
-This initiative, entitled The Brussels Initiative, will build on past actions by the Kimberley Process and the United Nations to prevent trade in conflict diamonds and promote peace and security in the region.
+At the 2007 Kimberley Process Plenary, held in Brussels, Belgium, the KP launched an initiative addressing the issue of rough diamonds.
+That was from the Ivory Coast.
+This initiative, entitled the Brussels Initiative, will build on past actions by the Kimberley Process and the United Nations to prevent trade in conflict diamonds and promote peace and security in the region.